 What Do Dogs See When They Watch TV?

-We have all watched TV alongside our furry friends and wondered what is going on in their heads.
-Do our dogs understand what is happening in the show, or are they entirely oblivious?
+Do our dogs understand what is happening in the show, or are they completely oblivious?
 According to a study completed by Rover, ⅔ of parents leave the television on for their pups while away, 60% say dogs have a favorite show, and 80% report that their dog does react to what’s occurring on-screen.

 What Do Dogs See?

 Dogs’ eyes are structured differently and affect how our furry friends perceive the world around them.
-Inside of a dog’s eyes, there are two types of cones: a type of photoreceptor cell located in the retina.
+Inside a dog’s eyes, there are two types of cones: a type of photoreceptor cell located in the retina.
 Unlike the two cones inside of a dog’s eyes, humans have three.
 This means that dogs are sensitive to and cannot differentiate between colors like we can.
 Different breeds of dogs see things differently, as well.
 Several species have various visual activities, meaning different shapes and numbers of visual receptors.

-Doggy TV
+Dog TV

-DOGTV launched to check these doggy-specific boxes in response to this information.
+Dog-loving TV producers have taken advantage of interested dogs who want to watch TV.
+For example, DOGTV launched to check these doggy-specific boxes in response to this information.
 After thorough scientific research, the station created shows that meet a dog’s vision and hearing needs.
 The channel was specifically designed to have more frames per second than a typical TV would to make watching for dogs easier.
 DOGTV says that by watching this channel, dogs will be “less likely to develop stress, separation anxiety, or other related problems.”

 Do Dogs Enjoy TV?